-In a judicial foreclosure, the lender must go to court to get the foreclosure started.
-A judicial foreclosure typically takes several months or more, giving you time to look for another place to live, and to save some money for the future.
+In a judicial foreclosure, the bank must file a lawsuit to start the process.
+A judicial foreclosure typically takes several months or more, giving you time to look for another place to live and save money for the future.

 Here's how a typical judicial foreclosure might proceed.

 In many cases, as the loan contract requires, the bank sends a "breach" letter informing you that a foreclosure will begin unless you make up the missed payments, plus costs and interest.
 The letter may be sent during the 120-day preforeclosure period.

 After the servicer (the company that manages your loan account on behalf of the bank) refers the file to an attorney for foreclosure, the attorney will prepare a "complaint" or "petition" for foreclosure and file it with the court, usually in the county where the property is located.
 The lawsuit will ask the court for a judgment authorizing a foreclosure sale.

 If state law allows it, the complaint might also ask the court to grant a deficiency judgment if selling the property won't fully pay off the debt.
 (In some states and circumstances, a deficiency judgment is also allowed after a nonjudicial foreclosure.)

 If the bank gets a deficiency judgment against you, you remain responsible for the outstanding balance left on the loan after the foreclosure sale.
 However, some states don't allow deficiency judgments under certain circumstances.

 The sheriff or a process server will serve you with a summons and a copy of the complaint for foreclosure.